vitaliy-pak/guml/README.md

-Here's the README with properly formatted command lines and improved readability:

 # GUML - UML Generator

 GUML is a web application that generates UML diagrams from GitHub repository files using AI.
 It provides an intuitive interface for selecting repositories, files, and generating UML diagrams with ease.